Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 - Number and complexity of examinations required

-To give you a better idea, interview-only studies where you’re only required to answer questions and not undergo any medical examinations pay lower than studies that require in-person studies and medical tests.
+To give you a better idea, interview-only studies pay lower.
+This is because you’re only required to answer questions and not undergo any medical examinations.

 Generally, Phase I trials pay more than Phase II to IV trials, as Phase I studies demand more time and effort from patients, in terms of longer durations of visits, more detailed symptom tracking, and more sample collections and tests than the latter phases of the study.